Eschatologue/CM_wiki/docs/class/druid/forged.md

 You gain the benefit of the [Circle Forms](moon.md#level-3-circle-forms) feature granted by Level 3 Moon Druid subclass, in addition of the following benefits:

-***Creature Type.*** While in your Wild Shape, you're also considered a Construct in addition of the type of the creature you turn into.
+**Creature Type**  While in your Wild Shape, you're also considered a Construct in addition of the type of the creature you turn into.

-***Resistance.*** You have Advantage on saves to gain and end the Poisoned condition, and you gain Resistance to Poison damage.
+**Resistance**  You have Advantage on saves to gain and end the Poisoned condition, and you gain Resistance to Poison damage.

-***Machine Body.*** While transformed, you do not need to eat, drink, or breathe.
+**Machine Body**  While transformed, you do not need to eat, drink, or breathe.

-***Immunities.*** You have Immunity to be put to sleep by magical means.
+**Immunities**  You have Immunity to be put to sleep by magical means.

 While in your Wild Shape form, your body is visibly artificial, with muscles replaced by root-like tendrils and reinforced by metallic plates.
 It is clear to an observer that you are not a normal animal, but a unique blend of life and machine.